 Chrissy Teigen is known for being open and honest about nearly all aspects of her life, and her refreshing candor is what has made her an American sweetheart, with many loving her no-bullshit personality and her brutal honesty about her life and the world.
 The way she approached talking about her miscarriage is no different.
 But Teigen is, in a sense, breaking the script.
 Many miscarriages aren’t discussed because they happen within the first 12 weeks of pregnancy, which is often weeks before people even reveal that they are pregnant.
-Teigen was well beyond that first semester when she revealed her pregnancy with Jack — which is what makes her grieving so public.
+Teigen was well beyond that first semester when she revealed her pregnancy — which is what makes her grieving so public.
 But hopefully, for many parents who have gone through miscarriage, it will be a helpful reminder that they, too, are not alone.

 Why Don’t We Talk About Miscarriage?

 One part of understanding how we talk about, or rather, often don’t talk about, pregnancy loss is to understand that even knowing that you’re losing a pregnancy is a relatively modern phenomenon.
 Before the 1960s, before people who could get pregnant had birth control and fertility control medicine, pregnancies often weren’t confirmed until they were extremely visible, and miscarriages or pregnancy loss might be considered an extremely heavy period, up until a certain point.
 Plus, before birth control methods to control when you could get pregnant or to terminate an unwanted pregnancy, far fewer pregnancies were planned and some were occasionally not wanted.
 Until parents began to have control over when they could get pregnant, the loss of a pregnancy felt far less emotionally wrenching.